LadaOndris/hand-recognition/README.md

 ## Usage examples

+The following examples use mostly 'live' option as the source of images.
+You can use the 'dataset' option instead.
+Altough most of the custom dataset is not part of the repository, as its size too big, a few images were included for demonstration purposes.

 ### Hand detection

 To detect hands from images captured with SR305 camera, which is the default camera:
-`python3 detect.py --source live --num-detections 2`
+`python3 detect.py live --num-detections 2`

 <p float="left">
     <img src="./docs/readme/live_detection.png" alt="live_detection" width="220"/>